Allied Irish Banks: Cashless branches

-Restructuring Credit Event

-The ISDA Determinations Committee, consisting of 15 US and European banks, decided that a Restructuring Credit Event occurred with respect to Allied Irish Banks on 9 June 2011.

 Sponsorships

-During the late 1990's and early 2000's there were AIB Better Ireland Awards shown on RTE television.
+During the late 1990s and early 2000s there were AIB Better Ireland Awards shown on RTE television.

 AIB were one of the key sponsors of the 2006 Ryder Cup, which was held at The K Club in Straffan, County Kildare.
 In May of that year, the bank launched a €5 million advertising campaign for the tournament.
 AIB also sponsor an MSc course in Data Science at Technological University Dublin for a select few of their employees.